exercism/awk/concepts/patterns/introduction.md

 awk -F: '$3 >= 1000' /etc/passwd
 ```

-Recall that zero is a false value and all other numbers are true;
-and the empty string is a false value and all other strings are true.
+Recall that AWK's false values are the number zero and the empty string, and all other numbers or strings are true.
 Any expression that evaluates to a number or a string can be used as a pattern.

 ## Functions